aridder/zkbiometric/README.md

 ### How It Works

-- **Biometric Data Capture and Credential Issuance**: Utilizing [Mobai's technology](https://www.mobai.bio/), we capture a digital representation of a user's facial biometrics.
+- **Biometric Data Capture and Credential Issuance**: Utilizing something like [Mobai's technology](https://www.mobai.bio/), we capture a digital representation of a user's facial biometrics.
 These are then encapsulated in a BiometricOnboardingCredential and issued to the user’s digital wallet.

 - **Biometric Verification for Service Access**: Service providers request users to verify their identity by reproducing their biometric "fingerprint," which is used to generate a BiometricChallengeCredential.